If there’s one thing that all website owners can agree on is that traffic is key. We all want more traffic to our websites.

 A good CTR indicates to the Algorithm that you’re providing relevant content to the query.
 As much as the meta title and description are not ranking factors, they can still play a role in better rankings.

 What you need to do is check the ads on the keywords that you’re trying to rank for.
-Look for interesting copy that you can integrate into your own.
+Look for an interesting copy that you can integrate into your own.
 The copy can be phrases or terms that can generate clicks.

 Once found, integrate them into your own content.
 Don’t simply copy and paste!
 Use what you found as inspiration to make something better.